Support The Crespogram

 So, no one is going to arrest him, or charge him with that crime.

 What he did, if he did it, is just do what politicians do all the time.
 He lied as a way to enhance his resume.

-That in and of itself is not a crime, because politicians lie all the time, and as Miami Dade-County Circuit Judge Judge De La O, wrote in his October opinion on the lawsuit that Carollo filed against Francis Suarez over the referendum ballot question of Strong Mayor, "This court cannot, and will not, be the watchdog for accuracy in politics."
+That in and of itself is not a crime, because politicians lie all the time, and as Miami Dade-County Circuit Judge Judge De La O, on the lawsuit that Carollo filed against Francis Suarez over the referendum ballot question of Strong Mayor, "This court cannot, and will not, be the watchdog for accuracy in politics."

 I have no answer as to why either Carollo hasn't stepped forward with ANY documentation that would establish that he was in the U.S. Marines, nor do I have an answer of why Colonel Klink hasn't stepped forward either to defend Carollo, if he was in the Marines, or denounce him if he wasn't.

 But as important as this issue might be, it is secondary to the issues that I raised in stories that I did just before this issue erupted, and which I believe have now been largely ignored or overlooked.

 Below are the two critical stories that I believe deserve and require a lot more attention by the news media.